 I am not sure how much total time I spent working on the book, but working on it for around 6 hours a week for 12 months puts the total time at around 300 hours.
 There were some days when I worked on it for only 1 hour and some where I did for more than 2 or 3 hours, but that is when I was “on a roll”, so the total time was likely much longer.
 I did end up taking a few weeks off from writing once or twice due to other commitments.
 In the future, should I write another book I will track my time better.

 I checked the statistics for the book on the day that I finalized it, it is definitely the most I have ever written:

 Don’t write a book!

 In all seriousness, my first lesson learned is to not underestimate the amount of time required to write a book from start to finish.
 In hindsight, I am glad that I did it and I had the time to do it, but in the future I will definitely set my expectations a bit better in regards to how much time is required.
-It was an interesting exercise, and even though I don’t think I will be popular at all, I am glad that I did it.
+It was an interesting exercise, and even though I don’t think the book will be popular at all, I am glad that I did it.